ChildMindInstitute/mindlogger-app-refactor/README.md

 Install Fastlane via Homebrew: `brew install fastlane`.

 Update the version in the `package.json` file and run: `yarn bump`.
+The default behavior will increment the build version by 1 and generate a commit message automatically.

-To update only the build version of the Application, just run `yarn bump` without updating the `package.json` file.
+If you only want to update the build version without modifying the `package.json` file, simply run: `yarn bump`.

+You can also customize the bump behavior by passing options:
+- To skip the commit message, use `skipCommit:true`.
+- To increment the build version by a specific number, use `increment:x`.

+Example: `yarn bump skipCommit:true increment:5`
+This command will skip generating a commit and increment the build version by 5.

 #### Alternative Build Configurations